banner logo

 Lichtenberg Discharge

 The high streamer velocities within PMMA create a paradox, since they are over 800 times the speed of sound within PMMA.
-This is completely inconsistent with Griffith's theory of crack propagation within solids, which predicts that the maximum speed that cracks can propagate within a solid is limited to the speed of sound within the material, or about 1.6 x 103 meters/second for PMMA.
-The current waveform clearly demonstrates that the breakdown process (the complete formation of chains of cracks and gas channels across the specimen) for our Lichtenberg figures propagates at speeds that are almost 1000 times FASTER than the maximum predicted by classical materials theory!
-A series of electro-optical measurements were recently made by Dr. Timothy Koeth in his laboratory at the University of Maryland.
+This is completely inconsistent with Griffith's theory of crack propagation within solids, which predicts that the maximum speed that cracks can propagate within a solid is limited to the speed of sound within the material (about 1.6 x 103 meters/second for PMMA).
+The current waveform clearly demonstrated that the breakdown process (the complete formation of chains of cracks and gas channels across the specimen) for our Lichtenberg figures propagated at speeds that were almost 1000 times FASTER than the maximum predicted by classical fracture theory!
+A series of independent electro-optical measurements were taken by Dr. Timothy Koeth in his laboratory at the University of Maryland.
 Dr. Koeth measured the time delay between optical (light) emissions at the beginning and ends of propagating discharges within 6" x 6" x 1" specimens.
-His measurements showed streamer velocities that ranged between 7.4 x 105
+His optical measurements also confirmed streamer velocities ranging between 7.4 x 105 and 1.55 x 106 m/s.

 Some insights into this paradox may come from a Russian researcher, Yu N. Vershinin.
-Dr. Vershinin explored how electrostatic energy is stored and released within solid dielectrics.
-Specifically, he studied how energy is stored within acrylic when charge is slowly injected (called "charge trapping") and the effects of rapidly releasing trapped charges ("charge detrapping") when the dielectric undergoes electrical breakdown.
-Vershinin proposed that, when a dielectric contains significant trapped space charge, the stored electrostatic potential energy is rapidly liberated, contributing to explosive formation and growth of crack tips.
-As chemical bonds in the surrounding material are ruptured, high pressure gases are liberated, expanding the channels behind the propagating crack tips.
-Vershinin speculated (and experimentally confirmed) that for very high internal electrical fields (E-fields), the potential energy initially stored within the E-field was rapidly converted into kinetic and thermal energy that drove crack propagation at hypersonic velocities.
-Vershinin found that this occurred only for propagating positive discharges within highly divergent E-fields.
-An American researcher, Dr. Paul Budenstein, has independently developed a theory of dielectric breakdown in solids that seems to explain many of the observations.
-Based upon the rate of channel expansion, Budenstein concludes that dielectric breakdown may be the most rapid chemical reaction in nature.
+Dr. Vershinin explored how electrostatic energy is stored and released within solid dielectrics during electrical breakdown.
+Specifically, he studied how energy is stored within acrylic when electrical charge is slowly injected into the material ("charge trapping"), and the effects of rapidly releasing these trapped charges ("charge detrapping") during electrical breakdown processes.
+Vershinin proposed that, when a dielectric contains significant trapped space charge, the stored electrostatic potential energy may be rapidly liberated, contributing to the explosive formation and growth of crack tips.
+As chemical bonds in the surrounding material are ruptured, some of the material breaks down into its molecular or atomic constituents, liberating high pressure gases that rapidly expand the channels behind the propagating crack tips, forcing the crack forward.
+Vershinin speculated (and experimentally confirmed) that for very high internal electrical fields (E-fields), the potential energy initially stored within the fields was rapidly converted into kinetic and thermal energy that drove crack propagation at hypersonic velocities.
+When mechanically shocked, a dielectric material that is highly stressed by an electrical field breaks down, explosively releasing energy that was previously stored within the electrical field, causing larger molecules to break into into smaller, gaseous byproducts.
+Breakdown occurs along rapidly propagating reaction fronts (streamers), accompanied by shock waves.

 Beaded discharge